davetron5000/daves-resume/README.markdown

 + Standardized development process and tools; developers could immediately start work on a new project without reinventing the wheel
 + Created department intranet for knowledge sharing and documentation; by moving away from email-based knowledge transfer, on-boarding of new employees become very fast and the team was able to grow without significant problems
-+ Ensured the successful delivery of numerous projects as well as successful support of business development efforts
++ Ensured the successful delivery of numerous Java web projects as well as successful support of business development efforts
 + Participated in organization-wide development process establishment; unifyied business procurement, design, and development into an iterative, repeatable process

 #### Software Engineer